 4th: Consider Specialization

-As you gain experience, consider specializing in areas that match your strengths and interests, such as engraver, banker mason, carver mason, monumental stonemason, construction stonemason, etc.
+As you gain experience to become a stonemason, consider specializing in areas that match your strengths and interests, such as engraver, banker mason, carver mason, monumental stonemason, construction stonemason, etc.

 Specializing as an engraver involves intricate work, focusing on carving designs, letters, and artistic elements into stone.
-This role demands precision, a steady hand, and, often, artistic talent, catering to bespoke requests for decorative stone pieces or memorial inscriptions.
+As you become a stonemason in this role, this demands precision, a steady hand, and, often, artistic talent, catering to bespoke requests for decorative stone pieces or memorial inscriptions.

 A banker mason, also known as a bench mason, primarily works in a workshop setting, shaping stone to precise measurements.
 This specialization requires an understanding of technical drawings and the skill to transform raw stone blocks into required shapes and sizes.